Being a Caregiver

 patient navigator is another resource we have available for you.

-many steps, but you are not alone in caring for your loved one.
+you are not alone in caring for your loved one.